Affiliate links in this post will be clearly marked with a * and if you click one of these links I will earn a discount

 Homemade Pizza dough

 We love to enjoy a nice homemade pizza here.
-Sometimes I will use a tortilla wrap or pitta bread to allow me to make one in a hurry, however, you can’t beat real pizza dough, can you?!
+Sometimes I will use a homemade tortilla wrap or pitta bread to allow me to make one in a hurry, however, you can’t beat real pizza dough, can you?!
 I often make pizza dough in my breadmaker.
 When I’m in a hurry I use the same recipe and whizz it together in my food processor.
 This takes just 1-2 minutes.
 Making it a real time saver.
 It is much cheaper than buying pizza dough or ready-made pizza bases.

 Batch making baby food